 - The university provides free travel insurance to students going away on Erasmus placements.
-The policy summary and an emergency number will be emailed to you before you go away as long as you complete and submit the form to the IPO.
+The policy summary and an emergency number will be emailed to you before you go away.

 - General information guide to what the Erasmus programme is, and the steps students need to follow to successfully participate in the programme.
 You should make sure you read this before you apply!

 Opportunities exist for London Met students to take additional language units to gain a greater understanding in an offered language and help minimise any language barrier on an Erasmus exchange.
 The OLP offer classes for both registered students and non-university students in the language of their choice.
 Please see the OLPs website for further information.